Selma Baptist Church

 A three-story addition was constructed in the late 1940s creating office, gathering and classroom spaces.
 Stairs to the second and third floors are located directly behind the pulpit area in the lateral hallway.
 A small partial basement accessed through an exterior door behind the building holds the mechanical systems.
 The building has a standing seam roof.
 The property has access to natural gas and is on city electric and water/sewer lines.

 Damage caused by a 2014 fire in the third floor of the classroom building was repaired.
-The building will require a complete rehabilitation including updates to electrical, plumbing and HVAC systems, drainage repair to address flooding in the basement, window repair and water damage and leaks in the tower.
-As a contributing structure in the National Register Historic District, the property is eligible for tax credits and is located in an Opportunity Zone.
+The church building requires a complete rehabilitation including updates to electrical, plumbing and HVAC systems, drainage repair to address water intrusion in the basement, window repair, and repairs for water damage and leaks in the tower.
+The church property is eligible for tax credits and is located in an Opportunity Zone.

 The Selma Baptist Church was constructed at the dawn of the 20th century during a period of prosperity brought on by the convergence of the North Carolina Railroad (1855) and the Wilmington and Weldon Railroad (1886) making Selma an important rail junction.
 Today, the Town of Selma continues to be at the crossroads of major transportation corridors including Interstate 95 to the east, US301/Pollock Street through town and adjacent to the church, and US70 to the west.
 It is a reasonable 32-mile commute to Raleigh.